Do you have news to share? Please contact us!

 Jordan Coulombe (Ph.D.
 2019) is an Instructor at Pingree Academy in Hamilton, MA.
 Proviously he was an Adjunct Professor at Emmanuel College in Boston, MA and St. Anselm Collge in Manchester, NH.

 Amanda Demmer (Ph.D.
 2017) is an Assistant Professor at Virginia Tech.
 She received the 2017 Myrna F. Bernath Fellowship, Society for Historians of American Foreign Relations and the Gerald R Ford Scholar Award.
-She recently submitted her book manuscript entitled Moving on: Migrants and the Last Chapter of the Vietnam War to Cambridge University Press for publication.
+Her book, After Saigon's Fall: Refugees and US-Vietnamese Relations, 1975–2000, was published by Cambridge University Press in April 2021.

 Jordan Fansler (Ph.D.
 2015) is the Program Coordinator and Instructor for History at Great Bay Community College in Portsmouth, NH.